Rio Nakata

-Rio Nakata (中田璃士, Nakata Rio) is a Welsh–Japanese figure skater.
-He is the 2025 Junior World champion, 2024–25 Japan national silver medalist, the 2024 Junior World silver medalist, the 2023–24 Junior Grand Prix Final champion, the 2024–25 Junior Grand Prix Final bronze medalist, a five-time ISU Junior Grand Prix medalist, the 2024–25 Japanese Junior national champion, and the 2023–24 Japanese Junior national silver medalist.
+Rio Nakata (中田璃士, Nakata Rio) is a Welsh-Japanese figure skater.
+He is a two-time Junior World champion (2025, 2026), the 2024–25 Japan national silver medalist, the 2024 Junior World silver medalist, the 2023–24 Junior Grand Prix Final champion, the 2024–25 Junior Grand Prix Final bronze medalist, a five-time ISU Junior Grand Prix medalist, a two-time Japanese Junior national champion (2024–25), and the 2023–24 Japanese Junior national silver medalist.

 Personal life

-Nakata was born on September 8, 2008 in Cardiff, Wales to his Welsh mother, Hollie Mason, and Japanese father, Makoto Nakata.
-In addition, he has two younger brothers, Louis and Joshua, the latter of whom is also a competitive figure skater.
+Nakata was born on 8 September 2008 in Cardiff, Wales to his Welsh mother, Hollie Mason, and Japanese father, Makoto Nakata.
+In addition, he has two younger brothers, Lewis and Joshua, the latter of whom is also a competitive figure skater.

 The family moved to Tokyo, Japan during Nakata's toddler years before eventually settling in Chiba in 2022.
 Nakata is bilingual, able to speak Japanese and English fluently.
 Despite having lived in Japan for most of his life, he primarily communicates with his family in English while at home.

 He attended Wakamatsu Junior High School before enrolling at Chukyo University Senior High School.

-His figure skating idol is Shoma Uno.
+As a hobby, he enjoys baseball.